pcheek13/MorningMirror/README.md

 MorningMirror is a streamlined, modular smart mirror platform ready to clone and run on a Raspberry Pi 5.
 The project keeps a familiar smart mirror experience while simplifying setup, trimming legacy references, and bundling the essentials you need to get a display running quickly.

-## Quick install (Raspberry Pi 5)
+## Quick install (Raspberry Pi 5, fresh image)
-Copy and paste this single block on a clean Raspberry Pi 5 to install the Electron/Chromium runtime libraries, Node 20 from NodeSource, and everything needed to launch MorningMirror with PM2 persistence:
+Copy and paste this single block on a clean Raspberry Pi 5.
+It installs Node 20 from NodeSource, pulls the repo, installs only the runtime dependencies (including Electron), copies the sample config, and registers MorningMirror with PM2 so it survives reboots:

 ```bash
 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && \